pingcap/docs/system-variables.md

 - Scope: SESSION
 - Default value: `OFF`
 - This variable is read-only.
-It is used to show whether the previous statement uses a cached chunk object (Chunk allocation).
+It is used to show whether the previous statement uses a cached chunk object (chunk allocation).

 ### license